SpikeInterface/spikeinterface/doc/modules/exporters.rst

 The python package `Pynapple <https://pynapple.org/>`_ is often used for combining ephys and behavioral data.
 It can be used to decode behavior, make tuning curves and compute spectrograms.
-The :py:func:`~spikeinterface.exporters.to_pynapple_TsGroup` function allows you to convert a SortingAnalyzer to Pynapple's `TsGroup` object.
+The :py:func:`~spikeinterface.exporters.to_pynapple_tsgroup` function allows you to convert a SortingAnalyzer to Pynapple's `TsGroup` object.

 **Note** : When creating the `TsGroup`, we will use the underlying time support of the SortingAnalyzer.